My Story

 It made perfect sense.
 No longer on dry land, aboard an old, poorly-maintained “cannery boat,” safe traveling was my own fervent hope — a wish for good luck, sound judgement, and a prayer of sorts.
 I’ve learned that people in rural Alaska think a lot about safety when traveling, whether on foot, on the water, flying, or by snow machine.
 Visualize two skin-clad families long ago.
 They embrace with eyes and hearts locked together in abiding love.
 Remember the elders and what they taught us.
 May we someday share another camp.

-Schools reflect the society.
-Alaska schools are staffed with wonderful, hardworking, and underpaid educators.
-Like society at large, schools don’t fully appreciate, and are not addressing systematically, the epidemic of chronic disease.
-Students and their teachers alike are absolutely overwhelmed by “free,” commercial speech (bullshit) that amplifies the need to buy and consume unhealthy “food.”
-And food-sickness is but the tip of the iceberg.
-Our pandemic of non-communicable disease is also caused by sedentary lives and the lack of exercise, chronic stressors, the lack of sleep, social isolation, and other factors.
+Here in Alaska, schools are staffed with wonderful, hardworking, underpaid educators.
+Like our society, schools don’t appreciate and are not addressing the epidemic of chronic disease.
+We are absolutely overwhelmed by the paid commercial speech (bullshit) that amplifies the need to buy and consume unhealthy “food.”
+And unhealthy food addiction is but the tip of the iceberg.
+Sedentary lives, screen-time, “social” media, the lack of exercise, the lack of sleep — all chronic stressors — social isolation, and other factors, conspire against our being healthy and living out our natural health-span.
+Michael Greger, M.D. is fond of saying: “Nobody ever died of old age.
+We die of disease.”

-Back to my Food-Sick writing project, when someone asks me, “Who is your audience?”
+When I describe my writing project, someone might ask, “Who is your audience?”
 I always answer the same: you and your family.
 I wish you health, long life, and safe traveling.
 I am not a doctor and have never worked in the medical field.
-I am a science nerd, a health coach, and deeply concerned.
+I am a senior citizen, science nerd, a health coach, and deeply concerned.
 You can find the bulk of this science-based writing project under the menu Food and Health.
 Separate pages with jump-links allow easy browsing and access.